a-holm/MachinelearningAlgorithms/README.md

 By making the algorithms from scratch I hope to show that I do not only know how to use the algorithms, but I also understand how it functions.
 By using conventional libraries for machine learning I hope to show that I can be effective and take advantage of the high-performance backend of libraries like for example, Scikit-learn and Tensorflow.

+I will refer to independent variables (also just called X) as 'features' and I will refer to the dependent variables (also just called y) as 'labels' due to convention.

 ##### EACH FOLDER HAS IT'S OWN `README.md` FILE WITH MORE INFORMATION

 Folder names are **bolded** while filenames and warnings are `highlighted` for readability.